 Shaheen Modern and Contemporary Art

 Established in 1999, Shaheen Modern and Contemporary Art has developed an experimental exhibition program, creating opportunities for younger, up-and-coming artists to show their work.
-Meanwhile the gallery’s number of mid-career, nationally and internationally recognised artists are provided a space to expose their practice to new audiences outside of the primary art cities such as New York, Chicago and Los Angeles.
+Meanwhile the gallery’s number of mid-career, nationally and internationally recognized artists are provided a space to expose their practice to new audiences outside of the primary art cities such as New York, Chicago, and Los Angeles.
 The gallery also deals in the secondary art market, offering the work of highly regarded art world figures such as Alexander Calder, Joan Miro, John Currin and Elizabeth Peyton from its considerable inventory of art.

 The Cleveland Institute of Art

 The Cleveland Clinic

 Embracing the notion that art possess the power of healing, the Cleveland Clinic’s art program is one of the most notable in the city.
 The facility, considered among the top four hospitals in the United States, established its arts program in 2006 with the goal of inspiring, enlightening and enriching the experience of patients, families, employees and other visitors to the clinic.
 The hospital boasts a collection of over 4,500 works by local, national and international artists across a range of media, including major site-specific installations.
 Although much of the program caters to the patients – activities include tours specifically designed for those with memory loss – art ambassador tours are offered twice a week at regularly scheduled times and are open to the public.
 In addition, audio guides in which artists and curators discuss 35 specially selected artworks from the collection are available to visitors.

 Museum of Contemporary Art Cleveland